 To kick-off the event, the TISD Adult Education & Literacy Program will hold an Open House on Tuesday, September 27 from 10:00am – Noon at the TISD Adult Education Center on the Texarkana College campus (corner of Tucker Street & Johnson Avenue).
 Refreshments will be served and the public is welcome to attend.
 Click here for more information.

-Financial reality fairs are hands-on events that guide participants through the personal financial management process, including budgeting, saving and investing in a simulated real-world environment.
+Financial reality fairs are hands-on events that guide participants through the personal financial management process, including budgeting, saving, and investing in a simulated real-world environment, such as looking into Apps für ETFs to see how to build up their money.
 Each participant is given a budget sheet that lists an occupation and a salary.
 Federal income tax, social security, Medicare, and state taxes are subtracted, and the rest is what the participant has to budget for the month.
 Booths are set up to represent different expenses, and participants move through the space and spend their allotted monthly income.
 The financial reality fairs can be used in schools, in battered women’s shelters and other non-profits.
 It may also be used in churches and small businesses.
 “It is for anyone who needs to understand at a real, hands-on level, how to manage money,” says Cunningham.

 “This Reality Fair and Financial Literacy Seminar is designed to help our students understand how important it is to meet their goals.
 Earning a GED can lead to an increase in wages and employability.” says Bursey-Reece.
 “The Reality Fair is a true reality check for these students.
 It is important that they understand the importance of personal goal setting and how important it is to evaluate needs vs. wants.”